 The school district guidance program is divided into four separate categories.
-The categories are counseling services, information services, appraisal services and placement services.
-Each of these categories is interdependent and assists students with their personal educational and career development and in becoming well-rounded, productive adults.
+The categories are counseling services, information services, appraisal services, and placement services.
+Each of these categories is interdependent and assists students with their personal, educational, and career development and in becoming well-rounded, productive adults.
 Confidentiality is maintained by the employees involved in the guidance program.
-The secondary guidance counselor is Katie Hewett.
-She can be reached at (641) 713-4720 or khewett@stacsd.org.
+The secondary guidance counselor is Katie Brinkman.
+She can be reached at (641) 713-4720 or kbrinkman@stacsd.org